Research into treating breast cancer

 The main difference between these techniques and conventional surgery is that your doctor puts the probe through the skin.
 So you do not need to have a general anaesthetic.
 Your doctor will give you a sedative to make you drowsy.
 In the experimental work that has been done, some patients have had treatment several times.
 It is important to talk things through with your doctor before going ahead.
 These are not easy treatments to have.
 You will feel sore and bruised for some days afterwards.

-The National Institute for Health and Clinical Excellence (NICE) has issued guidance to the NHS in England, Wales, Scotland and Northern Ireland about this surgery.
+The National Institute for Health and Care Excellence (NICE) has issued guidance to the NHS in England, Wales, Scotland and Northern Ireland about this surgery.
 They say that there is limited evidence for the safety of this type of operation and it is not clear how well it works but it may be helpful for some people with secondary liver cancer.
 People having the procedure must receive full information about the possible risks and benefits.

 Doctors think that a drug called celecoxib may help to stop some breast cancers coming back after treatment.
 Celecoxib is a type of drug called a Cox 2 inhibitor.
 These drugs block a protein called Cox 2 that may help cancers to grow.
 The REACT trial is looking at whether celecoxib can reduce the chance of an early breast cancer coming back.
+This trial has closed and we are waiting for the results.

 Metformin is a drug doctors usually use to treat diabetes.
 It works by lowering blood levels of a hormone called insulin.
 Research has shown that people with breast cancer who have low insulin may do better than those with high levels of insulin.
 And laboratory studies have shown that metformin may slow the growth of some cancers, including breast cancer.

 A trial is looking at metformin for early breast cancer.
 The researchers want to find out if adding metformin to standard treatment can help people with breast cancer live longer.
+This trial has closed and we are waiting for the results.

 Researchers looked back at the medical notes of people who went to their GP with symptoms some time after cancer treatment.
 They looked at people whose cancer had come back as well as people whose symptoms were caused by something else.
 The trial aims to find common symptoms of cancer recurrence to help doctors spot the signs that cancer may have come back.
+This trial has closed and we are waiting for the results.

 The DETECT study is a pilot study looking at cancer cells in the bloodstreams of women with breast cancer that has spread to other parts of the body.
 Small numbers of cancer cells can be found in the bloodstream.
 They are called circulating tumour cells (CTCs).
 Doctors want to know more about these cells.
 They hope this will help them to understand more about how breast cancer spreads, so that they can develop new treatments.